 Firmware vs. operating system

-Both firmware and operating systems manipulate the hardware to deliver specific results.
+Both firmware and operating systems are software that manipulates the hardware to deliver specific results.
 But they differ in nuances.

 Specifaly, firmware has low-level — more direct and crude — access to the hardware.
 It’s geeky and closely related to a device’s physical components.